The International Investigations Review: Sweden

 The legislative framework governing the authorities' ability to investigate and prosecute corporate conduct consists primarily of the Swedish Penal Code and the Swedish Code of Judicial Procedure.
 In short, the Penal Code provides the substantive rules on criminal conduct and their consequences.
 The Code of Judicial Procedure provides, inter alia, the investigative measures available to the prosecutor during a preliminary investigation, such as seizure and search of premises.

-In recent years, there has been a focus on giving Swedish companies stronger incentives to focus on compliance, including anti-bribery.
-For instance, an act ensuring the protection of whistle-blowers was adopted in January 2017.
-In January 2020, the maximum corporate fine was also raised from 10 million kronor to 500 million kronor (more information about corporate fines in Sweden can be found in Section III.ii).
+In recent years, there has been an emphasis on giving Swedish companies stronger incentives to focus on compliance, including anti-bribery compliance.
+For instance, an Act ensuring the protection of whistle-blowers was adopted in January 2017, and there is a proposal to replace this with a new Act on 17 December 2021 as a result of Sweden's implementation of the EU Whistleblower Directive.2 In January 2020, the maximum corporate fine was also raised from 10 million kronor to 500 million kronor (more information about corporate fines in Sweden can be found in Section III.ii).
 Furthermore, the focus in the European Union to provide tools to fight organised crime has resulted in the implementation of a fifth anti-money laundering directive, which applies to a larger number of operators (including cryptocurrency wallet services and cryptocurrency exchanges) than the previous directives and which offers protection to whistle-blowers who report money laundering.
 The fifth anti-money laundering directive has been fully implemented in Sweden since January 2020.

 In other fields of law, the various Swedish authorities are empowered with different investigatory tools, such as dawn raids, frequently used by the Swedish Competition Authority and the Swedish Economic Crime Authority to investigate infringements of the Swedish Competition Act and economic crimes such as insider trading.
-One example of a high-profile case in this field during the past year is a case where the Swedish Competition Authority conducted dawn raids at the premises of a makeup and beauty products retailer because of suspicions that the company had applied an exclusionary strategy to prevent potential competitors from establishing themselves in Sweden.
-The company has denied the allegations and the Swedish Competition Authority's investigation is, as of May 2020, still ongoing.
+Note also that the Swedish Competition Authority's dawn raid powers were strengthened by amendments to the Swedish Competition Act, which entered into force on 1 March 2021.

 There is no general obligation under Swedish law to notify or self-report wrongdoings to the authorities; however, there are a few exceptions.
 Since 1999, chartered accountants have been obliged to report findings to the Swedish Prosecution Authority if they suspect that a crime has been committed by a company's management or board.
 External counsel is, according to EU legislation, obliged to report suspicions of money laundering or terrorist financing.